Tom Hoge betting profile: Sony Open in Hawaii - PGA TOUR

 Hoge's recent performances

-- Hoge's best finish over his last ten appearances came at the World Wide Technology Championship, where he finished tied for 21st with a score of 18-under.
+- Hoge had his best finish at the World Wide Technology Championship, where he finished tied for 21st with a score of 18-under.

-- He has an average of -0.275 Strokes Gained: Off-the-Tee in his past five tournaments.
+- Hoge has an average of -0.275 Strokes Gained: Off-the-Tee in his past five tournaments.

-- Hoge has an average of 0.340 Strokes Gained: Approach the Green in his past five tournaments.
+- He has an average of 0.340 Strokes Gained: Approach the Green in his past five tournaments.

-- He has an average of -0.064 Strokes Gained: Around-the-Green in his past five tournaments.
+- Hoge has an average of -0.064 Strokes Gained: Around-the-Green in his past five tournaments.

-- Hoge has an average of -0.562 Strokes Gained: Putting in his past five tournaments.
+- He has an average of -0.562 Strokes Gained: Putting in his past five tournaments.

-- He has averaged -0.562 Strokes Gained: Total in his past five tournaments.
+- Hoge has averaged -0.562 Strokes Gained: Total in his past five tournaments.

 Hoge's Strokes Gained rankings